 Lentils is typically used in soups across different cuisines like this Indian Dal Fry Turkish Ezogelin, Middle Eastern Haleem, Moroccan Harira and the Spanish Sopa de Lentejas to name some.
 If you notice most of them feature lentils as its main ingredient but some make use of other ingredients to give flavour and texture to the soup.
 Today we will be exploring how Germans use them and what other ingredients do they usually add to it.

 Like most of us know Germans have an amazing selection of processed meats like sausages, hams, bacons and the likes so in some of their recipes these are used a lot as its main protein source as well as flavouring the dish.
 Linsensuppe or German Lentil Soup is one of those dishes where meats like this is used.
 Ham Bones and speck with potatoes, carrots and different spices is what makes up this lovely dish and that’s what we are making today.

 If you are not used to this type of legume think of it like a mung bean where it gives that creamy nutty texture when cooked, there are different varieties of this one but you can use any type in this recipe.
 As for the meat, if you can’t find speck then prosciutto or bacon can be a good alternative.
 Apart from that this is quite easy to make and a good soup to serve during those cold nights.

-- Drain and add the lentils, ham bone, one portion of the potato, water, chicken stock, thyme, bay leaves, salt and freshly ground black pepper.
+And add the ham bone, one portion of the potato, water, chicken stock, thyme, bay leaves, salt and freshly ground black pepper.
 Bring to a boil and gently simmer for 2.5 hrs to 3 hours until lentils are tender.

-- Remove the ham bone and bay leaves, separate meat from bones and return the meat to the soup together with the remaining potatoes..
-Simmer for 15 more minutes or until potatoes are tender.
+Remove the ham bone and bay leaves, separate meat from bones and return the meat to the soup together with the remaining potatoes and lentils.
+Simmer for 20 more minutes or until potatoes and lentils are tender.